 On the first day of the experiment (Fig. 2(a)), the bubbles are seen to arrange into two distinct regions: near the container walls, linear arrangements of bubble centres are seen, while no such arrangement is seen in the sample centre.
-This indicates that the outer layers of the foam sample are ordered, in keeping with our previous experiments [11].
-Incoherent grain boundaries are seen to form, separating the four ordered regions at the walls of the sample.
+This indicates that the outer layers of the foam sample are ordered, in keeping with our previous experiments.11 Incoherent grain boundaries are seen to form, separating the four ordered regions at the walls of the sample.

-Over the lifetime of the experiment, the ordered arrangements of bubbles are seen to increase in extent (see days 2 to 7 in Fig. 2), encroaching on the disordered centre of the sample.
+Over the lifetime of the experiment, ordered arrangements of bubbles are seen to develop in the initially disordered centre of the sample (see days 2 to 7 in Fig. 2).